gpreviato/avr-absurd/guesswork.md

 - `[r|i]?call`: relative/indirect/direct subroutine call
 - `ret`/`reti`: return from subroutine/interrupt

+### External Break
+OCD+0x09[4] seems to control the "External Break" feature described in the early version of TinyAVR 1-Series datasheet.
+This is a mechanism to halt all devices in a multi-MCU system.
+With this bit set, the CPU is halted while the EXTBRK input pin level is high.
+While which pin it is has never been documented, it turned out to be `PA6` for DB family.
+It can be on a different pin for other families, and it may be possible to remap it using an undocumented PORTMUX register, as is stated by the datasheet.

 ## Register Map
 ### OCD ASI Registers
 Use `stcs`/`ldcs` UPDI instructions to access these registers